dasch-swiss/dsp-docs/docs/developers/dsp/contribution/index.md

 ### Branch protection rules

-The main branch of each repo (it's usually the `master` branch) is protected by the following rules:
+The main branch of each repo (it's usually the `main` branch) is protected by the following rules:

 - Require pull request reviews before merging
     - At least from one reviewer